bsolomon1124/misc/githelp.md

 And now `cd` into the `/dsp` folder.

-This directory contains not only the downloaded material but also a `.git` subfolder.  **This is central to version control!**
+This directory contains not only the downloaded material but also a `.git` subfolder.  **This is central to version control!**  The presence of the `.git` subfolder is what makes this a git repo, not just a regular locally-housed project.

 When you clone a repository from a remote server, Git automatically remembers this connection for you.
 It saves it as a remote called "origin" by default.